cloudcodger/proxmox_client/README.md

 Called on `localhost` to create a set of Proxmox LXC Containers.
 See the [`README.md`](roles/lxc/README.md) file under the role directory for more detailed information.

+## `cloudcodger.proxmox.remove`

+Called on `localhost` to stop and remove a set of Proxmox Guest Machines.
+See the [`README.md`](roles/remove/README.md) file under the role directory for more detailed information.